 Austrian Christmas markets are well known for their traditional flair.
-The Hall Christmas Market in Tyrol is right up there with the big ones, but without the tourist masses.
+The Hall Christmas Market in Tyrol is right up there with the big ones but without the tourist masses.
 It is our favourite for a magical winter’s evening in a traditional setting.
-The upper town square in the medieval old town of Hall in Tirol lends itself perfectly to the occasion.

 Save the Dates